surniaulula/wpsso/readme.txt

 	* Added a new WpssoUtil::save_all_times() method to save installation, activation, and update times.

 == Upgrade Notice ==

+= 3.15.0 =

+2015/11/21 Added a new "Use Meta Property Container(s)" option in the Google / Schema settings tab, added support for WooCommerce product ratings, added support for Yotpo Social Reviews for WooCommerce product ratings.

 = 3.14.2 =